apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Several Chicago-area health systems reinstate mask requirements as respiratory viruses spread**
+**Authorities beef up security for New Years Eve celebrations across US after FBI warnings**

-You can read more about it [here](http://www.nbcchicago.com/news/local/illinois-mask-mandate-health-care-health-systems/3313742/).
+You can read more about it [here](https://www.usatoday.com/story/news/nation/2023/12/29/new-years-eve-security-police/72061182007/).

 ## Requirements
 - Python 3.8